Course resource help for Liberal Arts

 How to use the Library for Liberal Arts

-Find and use module reading lists
+Find and use your module reading lists

 Use LibrarySearch to find books and articles

 LibrarySearch is our main search system.
-You can use it to search for print and eBooks and for journal articles and more.
+You can use it to search for print and e-books and for journal articles and more.

 Find resources for specific subjects

-How to use databases
+Find and use databases

 NB Always connect to Library databases through the Library web site.
 You'll be prompted to log in with your Brookes ID and then will get full access.